jpedro/tablelize/readme.md

 Output:
 ```
 % go run simple.go
 KEY                            VALUE
-char    a
+A char                         a
-medium  Some text with content
+Some key                       With a loooooooooooonger value
-long    And now for something very very loooong
+A long key with a small value  Hi!
 ```

 Check [the directory examples](https://github.com/jpedro/tablelize/tree/master/examples)